viniciusov/plex-shutdown/README.md

 ## How it works
 This script will monitor your computer processes to check if Plex is transcoding or not.
-If Plex isn't transcoding within 50 minutes, it will send a pop-up notification to your main screen warning about a pending shutdown for the next 10 minutes.
+If Plex isn't transcoding for a long time, it will send a pop-up notification to your main screen warning about a pending shutdown for the next 10 minutes.

 ![Notification preview](https://raw.githubusercontent.com/viniciusov/plex-shutdown/master/sample_images/1.png)

-After the warning, if plex starts transcoding or if you cancel the shutdown by typing `shutdown -c` in a terminal, you will see a new pop-up about the cancelation (see https://github.com/viniciusov/plex-shutdown/tree/master/sample_images for more images).
+After the warning, if plex starts transcoding or if you type `shutdown -c` in a terminal, the shutdown will be canceled.

 ## Requirements
 - Linux OS